-Assignments are due at the beginning of the class period of the day listed as the DUE DATE for the assignment.
+Assignments are due at the beginning of the class period of the day listed as the DUE DATE for the assignment unless noted to turn in to dropbox.
 Any assignment turned in after this is considered late (except for the 3-ring binder and current event).
-Assignments turned in after due date will be assessed a 25% penalty of the total point value for the assignment up to one week late, 50% penalty - at two weeks late, 75% penalty - at three weeks late.
+Assignments turned in after due date will be assessed a 10% penalty of the total point value for the assignment each day it is late, this includes weekends and holidays.

-Extra Credit: (8 pts.)
+Extra Credit: (5 pts.)
 Extra credit points can be earned by participation in Family Fun Festival (Fall semester) or Special Olympics (Spring semester).
 Points are determined by the instructor and dependent upon the length of time participating in activity.
 Original verification form must be shown to the instructor.